fabiovalinhos/api_postgres_go/README.md

 API in Golang using Docker container Postgres as database
 This api was create following a tutorial by Aprenda Golang

-Following the command using for create Docker container Postgres
+Command used for create Docker container Postgres

 > $docker run -d --name api-todo -p 5432:5432 -e POSTGRES_PASSWORD=1234 postgres:13.5

-Using psql inside container
+Using psql inside Postgres container

 > $docker exec -it api-todo psql -U postgres